 The Nominating & Governance Committee identifies and evaluates committee-recommended Class B and D director nominees considering, among other factors, the following minimum qualifications: the individual's integrity, experience, education, expertise, independence and any other factors that the Board of Directors and the Nominating & Governance Committee deem would enhance the effectiveness of the Board of Directors and our governance.
-The Nominating & Governance Committee seeks persons who have achieved prominence in their fields and who possess significant experience in areas of importance to the Company.
+The Nominating & Governance to the Company.
 Additionally, strong analytical skills, independence, energy, forthrightness and integrity are desired characteristics that the Nominating & Governance Committee seeks in potential candidates.
 We do not have a formal policy with regard to the consideration of diversity in identifying director nominees.
 However, the Board of Directors believes that it is essential that its members represent diverse viewpoints, with a broad array of experiences, professions, skills, geographic representation and backgrounds that, when considered as a group, provide a sufficient mix of perspectives to allow the Board of Directors to best fulfill its responsibilities to the long-term interests of our stockholders.
 The Nominating & Governance Committee will evaluate a nominee on the same basis if the individual is recommended by a stockholder.
 The Nominating & Governance Committee does not currently pay a fee to a third party to identify or evaluate nominees, but may consider from time to time engaging a search firm to identify Class B and D director candidates.

 Executive Committee.
 The Executive Committee has the responsibility, between meetings of the Board of Directors, to advise and aid our officers in all matters concerning the management of the business and, while the Board of Directors is not in session, has the power and authority of the Board of Directors to the fullest extent permitted under law.
-The Executive Committee met once in 2011.
+The Executive Committee met three times in 2012.
 Members of the Committee are Alan B. Miller, Robert H. Hotz and Anthony Pantaleoni.

 Finance Committee.
 The Finance Committee is responsible for reviewing our overall long-term financial planning.
-The Finance Committee met once in 2011.
+The Finance Committee met once in 2012.
 Members of this Committee are Alan B. Miller, Robert H. Hotz, Anthony Pantaleoni and Marc D. Miller.